 Against all odds, three years ago, this very day, this bold couple decided to tie nuptial knot to be husband and wife forever.
 This was a very important day in the lives of our fellow travelers Nikhil and Shivani.
 They thought to make the day a memorable one and was the very reason we were travelling together.

-This was also the day when we would be climbing steep and misty Hatu Peak on our way back home to Amritsar.
-This was 4th and last day of our trip.
-Before that we drove to misty Chail on the first day and then to apple country Kotgarh, Thanedar and Tani Jubber Lake, the second and third day.
+This was also the day when we would be driving to steep and misty Hatu Peak on our way back home.
+This was the 4th and last day of our trip.

 The morning at Kumarsain was amazing.
 The view of the clouds hanging over the green cliffs was a sight to behold.
 Unlike other FRH/PWD Rest Houses, this one was right near the market and bus stand.
 The activities of the people busy at their daily chores were visible from up above the window of our room.

 We got ready quickly as we were not to take breakfast from the rest house that day.
 It was Sunday, the day when we have to be back in Amritsar as Nikhil was to join his duty the next morning.

 We left the rest house at 10.30am and were off to Hatu Peak.
 First 17 kilometers was on a good road till Narkanda.
 We had breakfast on the way and then drove straight to Hatu peak.
 The six kilometer drive to Hatu was on a very narrow but steep road.

 Although the drive from Thanedar to Kotgarh was tougher than this one yet due to more tourist traffic and by drivers of different traffic cultures, it was scarier.
 We did face few challenges but none were too difficult.
 Nikhil maneuvered the car well and we reached Hatu with ease.